Now is the time to finalize the college list, prep for SAT/ACT tests, write the Common App essay and more.

 Refine the list of colleges There’s no reason for a student to apply to 25 colleges; 8-12 is more than reasonable.
 Start pairing down the list or, if it’s too short, exploring more colleges making sure to include at least two safety and two reach schools.

-Write the essay The Common App tends to release essay prompts in February or March.
+Write the essay The Common App releases essay prompts in the beginning of the year, usually in January or February.
 Some junior year English teachers help students write a solid draft in class, which can be finalized over the summer.
-If your teen doesn’t get this opportunity, she should plan to use summer break to write, edit and polish her essay.
+If your teen doesn’t get this opportunity, they should plan to use summer break to write, edit and polish their essay.
 You can assist with choosing a topic and even proofreading (colleges recommend an adult review the essay for this purpose), but you cannot write it.
 Read my post on the lessons I’ve learned as a college essay coach for more advice.

 Study or take a test prep course for the SAT/ACT Once spring test scores are in, you can figure out whether your teen’s need to go up a lot, a little or not at all.
 For a modest improvement, taking practice tests and reviewing vocabulary words at home should be enough.
 A test prep program or private tutor makes more sense for kids who want a more dramatic jump in their scores.
 Ask a few experienced parents what’s available in your area and what worked for their kids, then find the right option for your budget.